Breakdown of collinear factorization in the exclusive photoproduction of a $ \pi ^{0}\gamma $ pair with large invariant mass: Introduction

-A proof of factorization of such $ 2 \to 3 $ processes was recently derived by Qiu and Yu \cite{Qiu:2022bpq,Qiu:2022pla}.
-Moreover, the photoproduction of a diphoton pair with large invariant mass was explicitly calculated at next-to-leading order (NLO)~\cite{Grocholski:2021man,Grocholski:2022rqj}.
-All infrared (IR) divergences were shown to cancel after application of double-counting subtractions, and no singularities (e.g. endpoint singularities) whatsoever were found when computing observables.
-However, the corresponding computation for the photoproduction of a $ \pi ^{0}\gamma $ pair with large invariant mass,\footnote{We note that, in line with the proof of Qiu and Yu \cite{Qiu:2022bpq,Qiu:2022pla}, what is imposed in practice is \textit{large relative transverse momenta} of the outgoing meson and photon with respect to the nucleons~\cite{Duplancic:2022ffo,Duplancic:2023kwe}.} which is sensitive to both quark and gluon GPDs, has singularities when the double convolution of the coefficient function (hard part) with the GPD and distribution amplitude (DA) of the $ \pi ^{0} $-meson is performed, already at the LO, in the case of a gluon GPD.
+An interesting case among $2 \to 3$ exclusive processes is the exclusive photoproduction of a $\pi^{0} \gamma$ pair with large invariant mass,\footnote{We note that, in line with the proof of Qiu and Yu \cite{Qiu:2022bpq,Qiu:2022pla}, what is imposed in practice is \textit{large relative transverse momenta} of the outgoing meson and photon with respect to the nucleons~\cite{Duplancic:2022ffo,Duplancic:2023kwe}.} which, due to the quantum numbers of the produced pair, is sensitive to both the exchange of quarks and gluons in the $t$-channel.
+We computed the gluon-induced amplitude for this process at leading order and leading twist, assuming collinear factorisation.
+Surprisingly, we found that the amplitude diverges when the double convolution of the coefficient function (hard part) with the gluon GPD and distribution amplitude (DA) of the $ \pi ^{0} $ meson is performed, already at the LO.
 This is quite unexpected since the similar computation for the photoproduction of a $ \pi ^{\pm}\gamma $ pair \cite{Duplancic:2018bum,Duplancic:2022ffo} and of a $ \rho ^{0,\,\pm}\gamma $ pair \cite{Boussarie:2016qop,Duplancic:2023kwe}, which only have contributions from quark GPDs, is free of such singularities.
+The aim of this paper is to analyze the origin of the singularities which we discovered in the gluon GPD channel computation of the photoproduction of a $\pi^0 \gamma$ pair.